News

 Published on May 28, 2025

-Dig a hole that is wide enough to accommodate the root system without cramping.
-The depth should allow the tree to be planted at the same level it was in the nursery.
+The next step is to dig a hole that is wide enough to accommodate the tree's root system without cramping.
+The depth of the hole should allow the tree to be planted at the same level it was in the nursery.
+Planting too deep or too shallow can stress the tree and hinder its growth.
+A well-prepared hole ensures that the roots have ample space to spread out and establish themselves in the soil.

 Post-Planting Care

-Add a layer of mulch around the base of the tree, keeping it away from the trunk.
-This helps retain moisture and suppress weeds.
+After planting, add a layer of mulch around the base of the tree, keeping it away from the trunk.
+Mulch helps retain moisture, suppress weeds, and regulate soil temperature.
+It also provides a protective barrier against extreme weather conditions.